Skip to main content

 The terms of reference for our policy working groups can be found here.

-The AFB has been interacting with policymakers and stakeholders including the PRA and Climate Financial Risk Forum on this topic.
+AFB has been interacting with policymakers and stakeholders including the PRA and the Climate Financial Risk Forum on this topic.
+Members of this group informed the January 2024 AFB response (here) to the FCA’s guidance consultation 23/3 on its anti-greenwashing rule, which will come into force on 31 May 2024.

 An AFB summary of the CFRF’s 3rd year guides can be read here.